RiaAsgekar/COMP47500_Assignment3/README.md

 Insertion: The insertion() method conducts experiments to measure the time taken for inserting each data point into each implementation.
 Time measurements are in nanoseconds.

-Deletion: The delete() method conducts experiments to measure the time taken for deletion of each data point into each implementation Time measurements are in nanoseconds.
+Deletion: The delete() method conducts experiments to measure the time taken for deletion of each data point into each implementation.
+Time measurements are in nanoseconds.

 Note: The experiments are conducted with the dataset chosen to evaluate the performance of each implementation type.